FAQ

 Are your drawings pictures of stuff you have seen in your dreams?

 No, they are re-creations of drawings I have drawn in my dreams.
 For example If there is an elephant in one of my drawings it doesn’t mean I dreamt of an elephant and then drew it.
 It means I dreamt of drawing an elephant and then drew that.
-Besides the drawing part most of my lucid dreams are incredibly uneventful and just involve walking from my bed to my desk.

 Are you creating these drawings literally in your sleep, whilst sleepwalking or in some kind of trance?